 Fallopia x bohemica

 Also known as Reynoutria x bohemica, this plant is a result of the hybridisation between Japanese knotweed and Giant knotweed .
 The plant grows in a similar fashion to Japanese knotweed however the leaves grow much longer than its relatives.
-Both sexes of the plant are found within the UK, with hermaphrodite plants outnumbering the sterile-male plants, however the plant still mostly spreads through dispersal of rhizomes.
+Both sexes of the plant are found within the UK, with hermaphrodite plants outnumbering sterile-male plants, however the plant still mostly spreads through dispersal of rhizomes.
 Fallopia x bohemica is often underreported and is invasive throughout mainland Europe and in some states of America.

 Railway-yard knotweed (Fallopia x conollyana)